Monthly Archives: April 2012

 According to KVAL.com article “Stolen Italian antiquities recovered from Oregon home” Phillip Pirages, the book dealer whose manuscript pages were forfeited by U.S. Immigration and Customs Enforcement “was very impressed with how serious the (Italian) government was about reclaiming these[.]”AP Photo/Jacquelyn MartinA Roman Marble Janiform Herm, circa first century, showing a depiction of an old and young satyr, is one of several cultural artifacts taken from Italy that are being returned to Italy, seen during a repatriation ceremony at the Italian Embassy in Washington, Thursday, April 26, 2012.
 The objects were seized by U.S. Immigration and Customs Enforcement's (ICE) Homeland Security Investigations (HSI) and Italy's Carabinieri.

 Indeed, Italy is not alone in its determination to reclaim its cultural patrimony.
-In recent years, many culturally rich “source” countries are quite serious as well in their call for repatriation.
-While dealers, collectors, and other stakeholders— such as those who ...(MORE ...)
+In recent years, many culturally rich “source” countries are quite serious as well in their call for repatriation. ...(MORE ...)